(718) 589-2230

 Part-time

-Casita Maria accepts applications for the following positions on a rolling basis.
+Casita Maria accepts applications for the Group Facilitator position on a rolling basis.
 As opportunities become available, we will contact you.
-Applicants must be available to work in-person Monday through Friday between the hours of 2:00 PM and 6:00 PM.
-Proof of COVID vaccination is required for all positions.
-Face masks are optional.
+Applicants for the Group Facilitator position must be available to work in-person Monday through Friday between the hours of 2:00 PM and 6:00 PM.

 • Group Facilitators (K to 5th grade) and (6th to 8th grade)